 resorted to selling their bodies to support themselves.
 Sometimes

-they are so down and out that they will sell themselves merely
+they are so down and out that they will sell themselves merely for

 The fourth category, which makes up 72 0 /v of the population,

 lives in abject poverty.
-These include the greater majority of
+These include the greater majority of the

-the government employees, blue collar workers, much of the personnel
+government employees, blue collar workers, much of the personnel

 of the Armed Forces, the Police and other para-military branches,

 retirees, and small businessmen.
-Because of the unbearable economic
+Because of the unbearable

-women, is unbelievably high.
+among young women, is unbelievably high.